reasonml/reason-react/docs/graphql-apollo.md

 [Apollo Client](https://www.apollographql.com/docs/react/) is a well-known GraphQL client for React.
-Fortunately, [bindings](https://github.com/Astrocoders/reason-apollo-hooks) have been produced to allow us to use Apollo within ReasonReact.
+Fortunately, [bindings](https://github.com/Astrocoders/reason-apollo-hooks) have been produced to allow us to use Apollo within reason-react.

 Let's see `graphql-ppx` and Apollo client in action.
 In the following example, we're going to query for the `name` of the `currentUser`, just like before.